Paint This Town

 Paint This Town is the seventh studio album by old-time folk band Old Crow Medicine Show.
 Conceptually, the album aimed to shine a light on the darker aspects of the American experience, with character-driven songs underpinned by the band's vision for a more harmonious future.
-Released on April 22, 2022 via ATO Records, it marked their return to the label which released 2012's Carry Me Back and 2014's Remedy.
+Released on April 22, 2022, via ATO Records, it marked their return to the label which released 2012's Carry Me Back and 2014's Remedy.
 It was preceded by the singles "Paint This Town", "Bombs Away", "Honey Chile" and "Gloryland".

 It is their first album following the departure of Chris "Critter" Fuqua, leaving bandleader Ketch Secor as the sole remaining founding member of the group, though Fuqua is still credited as a writer on two of the album's twelve tracks.
 It is also the band's first album to feature Mike Harris, Mason Via and Jerry Pentecost, who became their first permanent drummer.

 Background

-The album was recorded at Old Crow's Hartfield studios in East Nashville.
+The album was recorded at Old Crow's Hartland studios in East Nashville.
 Discussing the journey of the band since the release of their previous album, Volunteer in 2018, frontman Ketch Secor stated that the addition of Jerry Pentecost as their first dedicated drummer was instrumental in redefining their sound.
 In an interview with The Tennessean, Secor explained that “things had changed a lot.
 We broke up with our longtime manager.
 We lost Critter, who was our longtime banjo player.
 There was an opportunity to do two things: Placate the crowd and the team and just keep on doin' it.
 Maybe switch to casinos, that kinda thing, or reinvent it, reinvigorate it.
 And that decision coincided with callin' Jerry.”
 Praising Pentecost's contribution to the album, Secor noted that “he brought a full head of steam to the locomotive and it just kept goin' down the tracks”, while Pentecost expressed that bringing full-time percussion to the band allowed him to carve out a unique position in the history and sound of Old Crow.